dataform-co/dataform/content/docs/how_to_guides/sqlx.md

 ---
-title: Write Good SQLX
+title: SQLX
 ---

 ## Overview

-SQLX is a powerful extension of SQL, written by the Dataform team.
+SQLX is a powerful extension of SQL, created by Dataform.
 As it is an extension, every SQL file is also a valid SQLX file!

 ## Structure

 SQLX contains the following components:

-- **[Config](#Config)**: contains information on the purpose of the script, and what actions it is meant to take, such as `view` or `table`.
+- [Config](#Config): contains information on the purpose of the script, and what actions it is meant to take, such as `view` or `table`.

 - [Pre-operations](#pre-operations): Pre operations contain SQL to be executed before the main bulk of SQL.